 2. From London to Venice with IWA Canalway Cavalcade

-At the beginning of May, coinciding with the first Monday in May, which is a holiday known as the Early May Bank Holiday, the IWA Canalway Cavalcade is held, an annual event organized by the Inland Waterways Association in which more than a hundred boats gather in Little Venice.
-A festival where you will find craft stalls, food and beer stands, live music and activities for the youngest members of the family along the canals and waterways.
+At the beginning of May, coinciding with the first Monday in May which is a holiday known as the Early May Bank Holiday, the IWA Canalway Cavalcade is held, an annual meeting organized by the Inland Waterways Association in which more than a hundred boats meet in Little Venice.
+A festival where you will find craft stalls, food and beer stands, live music and activities for the little ones along the canals and waterways.
 Fun is guaranteed!

 - When...
 First weekend in May.

 The last Monday in May is Spring Bank Holiday, a day when various outdoor events and parties are organized.
 Like Early May Bank Holiday, the first Monday in May is a festive day when everyone goes out and enjoys a spring day with friends and family.
 The events held in Trafalgar Square are very popular.
 However, bear in mind that as it is a public holiday, transport services have reduced opening hours and some stores may be closed.

 - When...
 Last Monday in May.

 4. Feel like a fan at the FA Cup in London

 The Football Association Cup has been held in London since the 1871 - 1872 season, the longest running soccer competition in the world and a key date in the English sporting calendar.
 Nowadays, hundreds of British clubs from the Premier League, Football League and youth teams participate in this knockout tournament, the final of which takes place in May at Wembley Stadium.
 Tickets are hard to come by, but if you love soccer you will experience a unique moment.